 The new ballet carried a shortened title Reflets (“Reflections”).
 The choreography was by Robert Quinault — who also danced in the production along with prima ballerinas Mariette de Rauwera and Colette Salomon — with the instrumental ensemble conducted by Élie Cohen.

-Thereafter, the work would be presented in the concert hall by several French conductors including Désiré Inghelbrecht and Eugène Bigot (with the Orchestre National de l’ORTF) and Tony Aubin (with the Orchestre National de Lille).
+After its staging, the work would be presented in the concert hall by several French conductors including Désiré Inghelbrecht and Eugène Bigot (with the Orchestre National de l’ORTF) and Tony Aubin (with the Orchestre National de Lille).

 The orchestral version of Reflets has been less fortunate on recordings compared to the versions for piano.
 Florent Schmitt himself made a recording of the ballet’s final two movements in the early 1930s (“Nuremberg” and “Munich“) in a Pathé release that also featured the composer’s own “vocal autograph” at the end of the recording.